dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 the bad stuff might actually lead to the death of everybody.

-# Chapter 20

-But I also have a faith in human ingenuity

-that we humans like to create

-a really difficult situation

-and then come up with ways to get out

-of that difficult situation.

-And in so doing, innovate and create a lot of awesome stuff

-and sometimes cause a lot of suffering,

-but on the whole, on average, make a better world.

-But yeah, you know, like with nuclear weapons,

-the bad stuff might actually lead to the death of everybody.

 - I guess there's always that chance.

 But I am an optimist.